EthanTreg/PyTorch-Network-Loader/README.md

 **Utility layers**
 - `checkpoint`: Saves the output from the previous layer for use in future layers
-- `clone`: Clones a number of features from the previous layer
-  - `number`: integer, number of values to clone from the previous layer, if 0, will clone all values in the previous layer
 - `concatenate`: Concatenates the previous layer with a specified layer
   - `layer`: integer, layer index to concatenate the previous layer with
   - `checkpoint`: boolean = False, if `layer` should be relative to checkpoints or network layers, if `checkpoints` in `net` is True, `layer` will always be relative to checkpoints
   - `dim` : integer = 0, dimension to concatenate to (not including $N$)
-- `extract`: Extracts values from the previous layer to pass to the output
-  - `number`: integer, number of values to extract from the previous layer
 - `index`: Slices the output from the previous layer
   - `number`: integer, index slice number
   - `greater`: boolean = True, if slice should be values greater or less than _number_